dfinity/motoko/design/guide.md

 ```

-A program `<prog>` is sequence of declarations `<dec>;*` that ends with an optional actor declaration.
+A program `<prog>` is a sequence of declarations `<dec>;*` that ends with an optional actor declaration.
 The actor declaration determines the main actor, if any, of the program.

 All type and value declarations within `<prog>` are mutually-recursive.